 Injuries: 1 Fatal.

 According to a flight instructor, the pilot’s intent was to practice for an upcoming flight review.
-There were no witnesses to the accident; however, a witness at the airport observed the pilot park his car near the hangar that housed the airplane, untie it, and pull it out of the hangar.
+There were no witnesses to the accident; however, a witness at the airport observed the pilot park his car near the hangar that housed the airplane, untie the airplane, and pull it out of the hangar.
 Then, as the witness was leaving the airport, he saw the pilot get into the airplane.
 The witness also noted that the sun had gone down, but it was not quite dark when he left.
 Radar data for the timeframe just after the witness observed the pilot indicated a target transmitting a 1200 transponder code that is consistent with the airplane’s location.
 Just after sunset, the airplane took off and, after a brief flight to the northwest of the airport, entered the airport traffic area and completed a landing.
 After 5 minutes, the airplane was again airborne, and, according to radar data, completed another landing or a low approach.
 There was no further radar contact.

 Index for Oct2011 | Index of months